-- 1. You will be discharged with pain medication(s) and a stool softener.
-Please follow the instructions regarding these medications as provided by your nurse at the hospital.
+- 1. You will be discharged with pain medication(s).
+Please follow the instructions regarding these medications as provided by your nurse at the Surgery Center and listed on the "Medications After Surgery" chart (page 9 of this booklet).
 Please note that most narcotic pain medications have side effects that may include nausea, vomiting, sedation, dizzy spells, and/or constipation.
 If you experience any of these side effects to a severe extent, you should contact our office. - 2.
 If you are suffering from constipation following your surgery, you may try taking both a stool softener and laxative together.
 A high fiber diet, as well as adequate hydration is also advised. - 3.
 You should stop taking your opiate pain medication whenever you feel you can.
 A good way to wean off the pain medication is to cut the doses in half, or increase the time between doses.
 For example, if you are taking 1 tablet every 4 hours extend that time to every 6 hours, then every 8 hours and so on. - 4.
 A major, yet preventable, complication of Orthopaedic Surgery is a blood clot (DVT).
-You have been provided with a prescription for ONE of the following to prevent a potential blood clot: - a.
-Lovenox (a self-injectable blood thinner) 1 injection per day of 40mg for a total of 28 days.
-In the hospital you may receive 2 injections per day of 30mg.
-Please note that this is not the protocol while at home.
+You have been provided with a prescription for ONE of the following to prevent a potential blood clot: - a. \Aspirin 81 mg, to be taken twice a day, with food, for 28 days.
+Please note that this medication make cause an upset stomach or acid reflux.
+If this occurs, you make take the proton pump inhibitor Pepcid (Famotidine) prescribed to help alleviate these side effects.